StereoSachiiii/StoreIt/README.md

 # StoreIT - Cloud File Storage Platform

 A modern, feature-rich cloud storage application built with Next.js 15, Appwrite, and TypeScript.
 Upload, organize, search, and share your files with an elegant and responsive interface.
+##Disclaimer
+- The server components use Browser API's therefore when deploying you might have to refractor  some server side actions and make them client components such as Auth related actions.

 ## Features